10 Activities to Encourage Preschool Independence

 - Preparing toothbrush and brushing teeth.
 Having an older sister has helped in this area.
 The kids brush their teeth together so Owen has quickly learned how to put toothpaste on his brush, how to brush every tooth, and how to clean up after.

-- Setting table or cleaning up the table after a meal.
+- Setting the table or cleaning up the table after a meal.
 Giving the kids a role in the family meal is not only great for building independence, but it also models the value of everyone pitching in with chores.
 We started by having Owen simply bring his plate over to the counter near to the sink.
 Over time, that has expanded to clearing his plate in the trash, bringing our plates over and putting condiments away.

 - Putting away toys.
 This one can be a struggle, especially when the playroom looks as if a tornado hit it.
 But we try to make this a priority as much as possible – and do it together!
 And you can easily make a game out of it – “Whoever gets a bin filled up, gets a hug!”

 - Cleaning room – making bed, dusting, putting away laundry.
 I’m now a firm believer in getting kids started early with chores – there are lots of chores that kids can help do.
 We struggle to motivate Olivia to pick up her room – I’m guessing it’s because I always did it for her.

 - Getting bath ready, washing body and hair, putting on pajamas.
 This is one where we’ve always encouraged Olivia to take an active role in and now she pretty much does this without any guidance from us – except gentle reminders to get out of the shower after 30+ minutes.

 - Putting away coats, shoes, backpacks, lunchboxes when entering the house.
 We have an entryway that can quickly become a dumping ground for the kids’ stuff.
 We encourage both kids to hang coats, put away shoes, empty lunchbox containers into sink and stow backpacks.